Morris (cartoonist)

-Maurice De Bevere (/nl/; /fr/; 1 December 1923 – 16 July 2001), better known as Morris, was a Belgian comics artist, illustrator and the creator of Lucky Luke, a bestselling comic series about a gunslinger in the American Wild West.
+Maurice De Bevere (/nl/; /fr/; 1 December 1923 – 16 July 2001), better known as Morris, was a Belgian comics artist, illustrator, and the creator of Lucky Luke, a best-selling comic series about a gunslinger in the American Wild West.
 He was inspired by the adventures of the historic Dalton Gang and other outlaws.
-It was a bestselling series for more than 50 years that was translated into 23 languages and published internationally.
+It was a best-selling series for more than 50 years, published internationally and translated into 23 languages.
 He collaborated for two decades with French writer René Goscinny on the series.
-Morris's pen name is an Anglicized version of his first name.
+Morris's pen name is an Anglicized version of Maurice.

 Biography

 Born in Kortrijk, Belgium, Morris attended the well-known Jesuit college in Aalst.
-His math teacher told his parents the youth would unfortunately never succeed in life, as he passed math classes doodling in the margin of his math books.
-The student uniforms required there inspired his choices for those of the undertakers in his Lucky Luke cartoon series.
+His math teacher told his parents the youth would unfortunately never succeed in life, as he passed the time in class doodling in the margins of his math books.
+The school uniforms inspired his choices for those of the undertakers in his Lucky Luke cartoon series.

-Morris started his career after college drawing in the Compagnie Belge d'Actualités (CBA) animation studios.
-This was a small and short-lived Belgian animation studio, where he met fellow artists Peyo, André Franquin and Eddy Paape.
+Morris started his career after college drawing at the Compagnie Belge d'Actualités (CBA) animation studios.
+This short-lived Belgian animation studio is where he met fellow artists Peyo, André Franquin, and Eddy Paape.

-After World War II, the company folded.
-Morris worked as an illustrator for Het Laatste Nieuws, a Flemish newspaper, and Le Moustique, a French-language weekly magazine published by Dupuis.
-He made some 250 covers and numerous other illustrations for the latter magazine, mainly caricatures of movie stars.
+After World War II the company folded.
+Morris worked as an illustrator for Het Laatste Nieuws (The Latest News), a Flemish newspaper, and Le Moustique (The Mosquito), a French-language weekly magazine published by Dupuis.
+He created some 250 covers and numerous other illustrations for the latter magazine, mainly caricatures of movie stars.

 Morris died in 2001 of an embolism following an accidental fall.